 - Make sure that the power switch is off before making any input or output connections or operating the switches on rear panel.
 See pages 6-11 about installation. - Make sure that the AC mains is correct and the same as that printed on the rear panel of the amplifier.
-See pages 6-8 about operating voltage and power consumption. - Make sure that the switches on the rear panel for operation modes and clip are in the correct position.
-See pages 11-13 about operation modes and page 15 about clip limiters. - It is always a good idea to turn down the gain controls during power up as this prevents speaker damage, especially if there is a high level signal at the input.
+See pages 6-8 about operating voltage and power consumption. - Make sure that the switches on the rear panel for operation modes. clip limiters and the MLSTM switches are in the correct position.
+See pages 12-13 about operation modes, page 15 about clip limiters and page 11 for the MLS switches. - It is always a good idea to turn down the gain controls during power up as this prevents speaker damage, especially if there is a high level signal at the input.